Agoric/documentation/main/getting-started/README.md

 2) __Create dapp user interfaces that interact with the smart contracts and the user wallet.__

    Our pre-made UI that you can work with is the
    UI for autoswap, the Uniswap implementation.

 Note that this environment does not connect to the Agoric testnet chain and also does not create a local chain.
-We are working on adding the ability to run contracts on chain to this devtool, but you can find [more information on running on chain here](../manual-setup/README.md).
+We are working on adding the ability to run contracts on chain to the Agoric CLI, but you can find [more information on running on chain here](../manual-setup/README.md).

 ## Quick Overview